ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: Abstract

 \section{Abstract}

-Recent text-to-image customization works have been proven successful in generating images of given concepts by fine-tuning the diffusion models on a few examples.
-However, these methods tend to overfit the concepts, resulting in failure to create the concept under multiple conditions (\textit{e.g.}, headphone is missing when generating ``a {\tt <sks>} dog wearing a headphone'').
+Recent text-to-image customization works have proven successful in generating images of given concepts by fine-tuning the diffusion models on a few examples.
+However, tunning-based methods inherently tend to overfit the concepts, resulting in failure to create the concept under multiple conditions (\textit{e.g.}, headphone is missing when generating ``a {\tt <sks>} dog wearing a headphone'').
 Interestingly, we notice that the base model before fine-tuning exhibits the capability to compose the base concept with other elements (\textit{e.g.}, ``a dog wearing a headphone''), implying that the compositional ability only disappears after personalization tuning.
-Inspired by this observation, we present ClassDiffusion, a simple technique that leverages a semantic preservation loss to explicitly regulate the concept space when learning the new concept.
-Despite its simplicity, this helps avoid semantic drift when fine-tuning on the target concepts.
-Extensive qualitative and quantitative experiments demonstrate that the use of semantic preservation loss effectively improves the compositional abilities of the fine-tune models.
-In response to the ineffective evaluation of CLIP-T metrics, we introduce BLIP2-T metric, a more equitable and effective evaluation metric for this particular domain.
-We also provide in-depth empirical study and theoretical analysis to better understand the role of the proposed loss.
+We observe a semantic shift in the customized concept after fine-tuning, indicating that the personalized concept is not aligned with the original concept, and further show through theoretical analyses that this semantic shift leads to increased difficulty in sampling the joint conditional probability distribution, resulting in the loss of the compositiona ability.
+Inspired by this finding, we present \textbf{ClassDiffusion}, a technique that leverages a \textbf{semantic preservation loss} to explicitly regulate the concept space when learning the new concept.
+Although simple, this approach effectively prevents semantic drift during the fine-tuning process on the target concepts.
+Extensive qualitative and quantitative experiments demonstrate that the use of semantic preservation loss effectively improves the compositional abilities of fine-tuning models.
 Lastly, we also extend our ClassDiffusion to personalized video generation, demonstrating its flexibility.
-Our project page are \url{https://classdiffusion.github.io/}.